singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 **Solution #2: Multiple  Machines**

 The other solution is to perform essentially the same procedure, but to use multiple machines.
-In this solu­ tion, rather than storing the data in file<x>. txt, we would send the URL to machine x.
+In this solu­tion, rather than storing the data in file<x>. txt, we would send the URL to machine x.

 Using multiple machines has pros and cons.